nindaba/seke-delivery/README.md

 <img src="./design/payment-service.svg">

 ### `/payment/{package-uid}`

+`POST` Will trigger the payment of the package

 This will get the payment response from external payment services and if the paid amount equals to the price it will send the delivery to paid topic